tompollard/markdown-cv/README.md

 Heres an docurized way to get the same result as with the make command.

 All thats needed to run to create an pdf is:
-> docker-compose run mdcv-pdf
+> docker-compose up mdcv-pdf

 and the rest:

-> docker-compose run mdcv-tex
+> docker-compose up mdcv-tex

-> docker-compose run mdcv-docx
+> docker-compose up mdcv-docx

-> docker-compose run mdcv-html
+> docker-compose up mdcv-html

 ## Notes / to do